Shopify/polaris/polaris.shopify.com/content/contributing/when-to-contribute-new-patterns.md

 ---
-name: When to contribute new patterns
+title: When to contribute new patterns
 keywords:
   - when to contribute to polaris
   - when to evolve the system